 The Funeral Procession

 Buddhist monks, sometimes carried in a hammock, lead the procession.
 He is usually followed by a group of old ladies carrying long pieces of cloth above their heads.
-Banner carriers move alongside of them reciting prayers and holding up their banners written about the deceased, for all to read.
-Next comes the altar, also borne by carriers.
+Banner carriers move alongside them reciting prayers and holding up their banners written about the deceased, for all to read.
+Next, comes the altar, also borne by carriers.
 On it will be placed a picture of the deceased, two peanut oil lamps, candlesticks, incense burners, and flowers.

-Bringing the dead person to burry
+Bringing the dead person to bury

 Following that is the hearse which is pulled by four to eight persons.
-In olden days, the coffin was often covered by expensive votive papers in the form of a house.
+In the olden days, the coffin was often covered by expensive votive papers in the form of a house.
 Some of the hearses are motorized in the cities.